 Our tradition of traveling to Southeast Asia with a stop in a large regional metropolis began on the way to Langkawi Island from the “city of contrasts” – Kuala Lumpur.
 We were so impressed with this metropolis that we decided to make other trips to this region with similar transfers.
 In this case, the long flight is divided into smaller segments, a couple of days at the point of transfer charges you with stunning impressions, and further beach vacations remain in order to comprehend the trip, having absorbed all the impressions.

 Kuala Lumpur was founded in 1857 during the colonial period, and is currently a thriving financial and commercial center.
-There are a large number of different enterprises – rubber processing, palm oil production, cars and electronics manufacture, etc., in the city and its environs.
-It is not a surprise that, in addition to skyscrapers with offices in the central part of the city, there are a large number of mega-malls with electronic devices, where you can find the newest innovations of gadgets made in Asia.
+There is a large number of different enterprises – rubber processing, palm oil production, cars and electronics manufacture, etc., in the city and its environs.
+It is not a surprise that, in addition to skyscrapers with offices in the central part of the city, there are many mega-malls with the electronic devices, where you can find the newest innovations of gadgets made in Asia.
 The visual symbol of the city is the Petronas Towers (Petronas – a local oil company), connected by a covered glass passage, and you can walk there even if you are not an employee of this company.
 This company neighbours with a large shopping center, restaurant area and a park with fountains in one complex.

 Speaking about local parks, we should mention the largest of them – the central park Taman, which hosts an orchid park, a bird park, a butterfly park, and many other entertainment venues.
 There is a zoo, as well as sections of protected tropical forests untouched by civilization, in the suburbs.
 The city itself, along with skyscrapers, has ancient buildings, such as the Museum of National History or Holy Rosary Church.
 The city made the most pleasant impression on us.
 The only thing that made it a little worse was the lack of sidewalks in some central areas, but this was not a big problem.